-In accordance with its policy, the management company:
+In accordance with its policy, the Management Company:

-- does not participate, in principle, in active class action (i.e. the management company shall not initiate any proceedings, act as a plaintiff or play an active role in a class action against an issuer); - may participate in passive class actions in jurisdictions where the management company believes, at its sole discretion, that (i) the class action is sufficiently cost-effective (for example, when the expected income exceeds the foreseeable costs incurred for the proceedings), (ii) the outcome of the class action is sufficiently predictable and (iii) the relevant data required to evaluate the eligibility of the class action is reasonably available and can be managed in an efficient and sufficiently reliable way; - transfers all sums received by the management company as part of a class action, net of external costs to be paid, to the funds involved in the class action concerned.
+- does not participate, in principle, in active class actions (i.e. the Management Company shall not initiate any proceedings, act as a plaintiff or play an active role in a class action against an issuer); - may participate in passive class actions in jurisdictions where the Management Company believes, at its sole discretion, that (i) the class action is sufficiently cost-effective (for example, when the expected income exceeds the foreseeable costs incurred for the proceedings), (ii) the outcome of the class action is sufficiently predictable and (iii) the relevant data required to evaluate the eligibility of the class action is reasonably available and can be managed in an efficient and sufficiently reliable way; - transfers all sums received by the Management Company as part of a class action, net of external costs incurred, to the funds involved in the class action concerned.

-The management company may modify its class actions policy at any time and may, under special circumstances, diverge from the principles described above.
+The Management Company may modify its class actions policy at any time and may, under special circumstances, diverge from the principles described above.

-The principles of the class actions policy applicable to the Fund are available on the management company's website.
+The policy's principles with regard to class actions applicable to the Fund are available on the Management Company's website.